 The overall objective of the Agency's work under REMIT is to detect and prevent trading based on inside information and market manipulation.
 It is important to ensure that consumers and other market participants have confidence in the integrity of electricity and gas markets, that prices set on wholesale energy markets reflect a fair and competitive interplay between supply and demand, and that no profits can be drawn from market abuse.
-The goal of increased integrity and transparency of wholesale energy markets should therefore be to foster open and fair competition in wholesale energy markets for the benefit of final consumers of energy.
-Efficient market monitoring by the Agency at Union level is vital for detecting and deterring market abuse in wholesale energy markets.
+The goal of increased integrity and transparency of wholesale energy markets for the benefit of final consumers of energy.
+Well-functioning energy markets are also instrumental to provide signals to promote security of supply through a cooperative approach throughout Europe.
+Efficient market monitoring by the Agency at Union level is therefore vital for detecting and deterring market abuse in wholesale energy markets and a major contributor to the Energy Union strategy.